os-parts/jobboss-python/README.md

 ============================

-The JobBOSS Software Development Kit (SDK) enables Python developers to easily read and write data to a JobBOSS instance by directing running queries on a Microsoft SQL Server database instance.
+The JobBOSS Software Development Kit (SDK) enables Python developers to easily read and write data to a JobBOSS instance by directly running queries on a Microsoft SQL Server database instance.
 This SDK is built on Django's [Object-Relational Mapping (ORM)](https://docs.djangoproject.com/en/2.2/topics/db/).